SD › Washington, DC with Kids

-St. Patrick’s Day Parade – Washington D.C.
+- St. Patrick’s Day Parade – Washington D.C.

-National Cherry Blossom Festival
+- National Cherry Blossom Festival

 Just as weary locals are more than ready to put away their shovels and gloves along comes the Cherry Blossom Festival.
 For the Metro DC area this event ushers in a spring right of passage.
-The celebration is held for two week and culminates with a parade.
+The celebration is held for two weeks and culminates with a parade.
 It is truly breathtaking to see 3,000 trees come to life at the Jefferson Memorial & Tidal Basin.

 APRIL in Washington, DC

-White House Easter Egg Roll
+- White House Easter Egg Roll